kristina-shemet/LLM-for-Actuaries/README.md

    - From the menu in Colab, go to `Runtime` > `Change runtime type`.
    - Choose `GPU` as the hardware accelerator.
 4. Follow the instructions in the notebook to install any required libraries and run the cells.

-## Contact
-- **Name**: Kristina Shemet
-- **Email**: kristina.shemet@unil.ch
-- **Institution**: Faculty of Business and Economics, University of Lausanne, Quartier de Chambronne, 1015 Lausanne, Switzerland

-## Acknowledgments
-I am deeply grateful to the people who provided invaluable assistance and guidance throughout the completion of this thesis.
-Special thanks to:
-- Professor Michalis Vlachos, for accepting to be my supervisor and guiding me through the process.
-- Henri Jamet, for his guidance, availability, and insightful suggestions.
-- Micha Villing, who supervised my internship, provided critical feedback, and supported me throughout the journey.
-- Azenes AG, for providing me the opportunity to conduct my research on a topic directly related to my work.

 Thank you all for your contributions and support.